projectcalico/calico/calico/getting-started/windows-calico/quickstart.md

 ```

 - Run the join command on the Windows node.
 Shortly after it completes successfully, the Windows node will appear in `kubectl get nodes`.
-  The new node's status will be NotReady since Calico CNI has not yet been installed.
+  The new node's status will be NotReady since the Calico CNI has not yet been installed.

 ##### Migrating from {{site.prodnameWindows}} installed manually

 If your Windows nodes already have {{site.prodnameWindows}} installed using the manual installation method, you can continue this quickstart guide
 to migrate to a manifest-based installation.
 This installation process will uninstall any existing {{site.prodnameWindows}} services and overwrite the {{site.prodnameWindows}} installation files with those included in the `calico/windows` image.
 If `kubelet` and `kube-proxy` were installed using `{{site.rootDirWindows}}\kubernetes\install-kube-services.ps1`, those services will updated in-place and remain installed.
-If those services were running they are restarted so the services
+If those services were running, they are restarted so those services
-run with the updated service files.
+will be updated in place and remain installed.

 > **Note**: Before proceeding, take note of the configuration parameters in `{{site.rootDirWindows}}\config.ps1`.
 These configuration parameters will be needed during the install.
 {: .alert .alert-info}